Bencayler/OpenGL-Journey/DEVELOPMENT_JOURNAL.md

 I'd like to consolidate some of this texture code into its own class or function so that is on the agenda and then modifying the CMake file to properly point to the assets folder.
 After about 10 minutes I coulnd't get it to work and had to move on to properly debugging the code before I could confirm that any kind of build system change would work.
 Leaning on one debug output for that kind of thing seems incredibly risky.

 Up next is consolidating a lot of the texture work to and properly modify the CMake to get the asset directory structure agnostically.

+@ 17:20

+It is all wrapped up.
+I have a much better understanding of the shading language and the code is a lot cleaner.
+Maybe an entire class wrapper isn't the way to go there, but it seems like the standard.
+Hopefully I develop opinions of how it should look later.
+That would mean I am confident enough to have some expertise.

+Big details to hit for the afternoon session - making sure to Bind the texture unit.
+That was a small source of begugging at the end there.
+AND only using the:
+#define STB_IMAGE_IMPLEMENTATION
+once in a project and then including stb as normal from then on.

+Overall, much more painful than anticipated, but that is typically the only way to learn.
+Notably, the size of the project is getting more and more unwieldy so when I reach out to the LLM it gives less concise feedback and I have to rely on my programming knowledge more.

+I'd still like to rotate it with a mouse and then have it slowly slow down as if it were some kind of character customization screen where the model can be manipulated.
+I think that might be a good exercise in basic physics simulation.